 Selecting the victim in the Scenario

-You need now to create the victim link.
-The only thing you need to do is to select the system of your choice into the victim link as shown in (#1) of Figure 83 under the “scenario” tab.
+Now it’s time to create the victim link.
+The only thing needed is to select asystem to be used as victim link as shown in (#1) of Figure 83 under the “scenario” tab.

-Note that the frequency field at the “scenario” tab level overwrite what was predefined at “system” tab level (#2).
+Note that the frequency field at the “scenario” tab level overwrites what was predefined at “system” tab level (#2).